DEVIL-MAY-CRY-444/All-in-one-WHATSAPP-CRASHER/README.md

 # All-in-one-WHATSAPP-CRASHER

-This tool send a malicious messages to target which causes WhatsApp to crash
+This tool send a malicious messages to target which causes WhatsApp to crash Note : Tool is Made of Educational Purposes only.
+       Please try not to harm anyone device it's For Fun Purpose Not For Revenge

 ## Author

 - [@git](https://www.github.com/DEVIL-MAY-CRY-444)